 co-authored articles on assisting suicide, infanticide, euthanasia, rationing of medical care, and ethics committees.
 Prior to coming to NRLC, he worked on the federal Protection of Handicapped Infants project for the U.S. Commission on Civil Rights.
 During his career, Mr. Balch has served as chief staff counsel for the National Legal Center for the Medically Dependent and Disabled, a legal services program that protects the rights of poor people, especially older people and people with disabilities, to be free of discriminatory denial of medical treatment.
 He is among the authors of the current edition of Robert’s Rules of Order Newly Revised.
 He has also served as parliamentarian for the National Association of Parliamentarians and a number of other organizations.
 He and his wife, Mary, are the parents of two children, Bridget and James.

 MARY SPAULDING BALCH, J.D., is the director of National Right to Life’s Department of State Legislation.
 She received her law degree from Pepperdine University School of Law in California and her bachelor’s degree in political science from Queens College, City University of New York.
 After working as a legislative counsel to New Hampshire Sen. Gordon J. Humphrey and as a trial attorney in New York City, Mrs. Balch was offered the opportunity to work full time on behalf of the unborn.
-She accepted the position working with National Right to Life and has been on staff since 1989 working with the National Right to Life Committee’s state affiliate to pass pro-life legislation and to defend anti-life measures.
+She accepted the position working with National Right to Life and has been on staff since 1989 working with the National Right to Life Committee’s state affiliate to pass pro-life legislation and to defeat anti-life measures.
 She and her husband, Burke, live in Fredericksburg, Virginia, with their two children, Bridget and James.

 COMMISSIONER LYNDA BELL has been married to Mark for twenty-eight years.
 She has three daughters and nine grandchildren, the ninth, Bennett Crabtree, was born last September.
 Mrs. Bell was elected to the Miami Dade County Board of County Commissioners in November 2010, beating out five other candidates.
 As commissioner she represents over 200,000 residents.
 She was elected the vice chair of the Board of County Commissioners this year and will serve in that position for two years.
 She chairs the Economic Development and the Port Miami committees in Miami Dade County and is the liaison to the Sports Commission.
 Last year she oversaw a 6.3 billion dollar budget as chair of the County’s Internal Management and Fiscal Responsibility Committee.
 Mrs. Bell was elected mayor of Homestead in 2007, making her the first woman mayor in the city’s ninety-six-year history.
 She is the past president of Florida Right to Life and the Florida delegate to the National Right to Life board of directors, where she also serves as the vice chairwoman.
 She has won numerous awards and was the recipient of the Athena Award by the Homestead-Florida City Chamber of Commerce in 2004.
 She received the “I am Blessed Award” at the Dade County Days in Tallahassee in 2009.
 In 2012, in honor of Women’s History Month (March) she received honors/